shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

 >**Note:** We also need to add static routes on each router for the corresponding "remote" network.
 We're going to do that later after we test existing setup and understand that it's not going to work without static routes.

-## Create Key Pair (if needed)
+## Launch Your Instances

-If you don't already have a Key Pair setup, create a SSH Key Pair and download to save in your .ssh directory.
-Use the below values/inputs [while following the instructions on how to create a key pair in OpenStack Dashboard here](../../tasks/openstack/create-key-pair.md).
+### (If you don't already have a Key Pair setup): Create a SSH Key Pair and download to save in your .ssh directory

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/create-key-pair.md).

 1. Key Pair Name: `ssoid-key` (replace with your ssoid or username)

-## Launch Your Instances

->Use the below values/inputs [while following the general instructions on how to launch a linux instance in OpenStack Dashboard here](../../tasks/openstack/launch-ubuntu-instance.md).
-Be sure you use the values specified below and not the ones in the general instructions.

 ### Launch Linux instance; "machine-A" on network-1

+Use the below values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 1. Instance name: `machine-A`
 2. Source Image: `Ubuntu-16-04` (no volumes)